The Cornell Student Experience uses Drupal 8 and Salesforce to manage content and provide an intuitive, customizable user experience.

 “One of the bigger benefits is how it’s aligning the institution,” says Joffrey.
 “We’re all coming together around a common way of presenting information.
 We can support the entire student journey—from discovery of the opportunity to application and onboarding—and make sure all students have equal access to the rich array of opportunities at Cornell.”

-Running on Pantheon: An Elegant New Paradigm
+Running on Pantheon: An Elegant New Paradigm for Collaboration

 Message Agency is a Pantheon partner agency, so they developed the Drupal/Salesforce interface on Pantheon.
 “I felt like Pantheon led the way with Multidev,” says Aaron Bauman, senior software engineer at Message Agency.
 “Having a Multidev and being able to branch and collaborate on branches, being able to share it so easily with other stakeholders, was very valuable for us.”